-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-The managed care organization service coordinator provides a description and estimated cost of each item identified as needed under each service category on Form 8604, Transition Assistance Services (TAS) Assessment and Authorization.
+The managed care organization (MCO) service coordinator provides a description and estimated cost of each item identified as needed under each service category on Form 8604, Transition Assistance Services (TAS) Assessment and Authorization.
 The actual cost of an item may be used, if known.
 The amounts, either actual or estimated, must be less than or equal to $2,500.

 The service coordinator must be as specific as possible when describing what items are needed and the estimated cost.
-The description must include size, color, specific types or any other identifying information, as specified by the individual , which will assist the TAS agency in meeting the individual’s needs.
+The description must include size, color, specific types or any other identifying information, as specified by the member, which will assist the TAS agency in meeting the member’s needs.

 7651 Totaling the Estimated Cost and Authorization of Transition Assistance Services